dangkimbao1999/MartinLMAO/IT Security doc.md

 # Lec8
 ## Network security

 * **Depict potential threats when communicating over a network.**

-Depict potential threats when communicating over a network.
-Unauthorized third party can:
 	* Intercept the traffic between the sender and the receiver, gains access to the info between the two
 	* Manipulate: whatever the sender is sending to the receiver, the communication could be changed, altered
 	* Spoof: Impersonate the sender, the receiver cannot distinguish between the sender and unauthorized third party
 	* Disruption: If you cannot hack it break it.
 The unauthorizeed third party can disrupt communications.

 * **Explain why an attacker might manipulate routing in a network**